When Can a Mistrial be Called?

 This was the issue in a child protection case called CAS v.
 J.J., C.M. and Six Nations of the Grand River.
 The mother was being cross-examined during a Zoom call that included the judge, lawyers, and court staff.
 During a brief court recess, the mother forgot to mute her microphone.
 The judge and other participants could briefly hear what she later claimed was merely a playback of a “voice clip” recording from her cellphone that she had opened during the court break.

 However, the clip included an unidentified male voice saying the words “how much longer will you be?”; this gave rise to speculation that the was mother lying, and was not actually alone in the room during her Zoom cross-examination.
 This could leave her open to being influenced in her testimony by someone off-camera.
-More troubling was another part of the clearly-audible clip – also broadcast into the virtual courtroom – which suggested the mother was possibly involved in selling drugs, which would essentially raised new child-protection concerns.
+More troubling was another part of the clearly-audible clip – also broadcast into the virtual courtroom – which suggested the mother was possibly involved in selling drugs, which would essentially raise new child-protection concerns.

 The purported “voice clip” was undoubtedly off-the-record, but the mother still requested that a mistrial be declared.
 She argued that she could no longer get a fair trial before that judge, that there were no curative measures available, and that there would be a miscarriage of justice if the hearing did proceed.
 She also claimed the judge and the court staff involved in her child protection Zoom hearing had now become potential witnesses on what had transpired during the break.